Traditional university degree or debt-free apprenticeship?

 Still not sure?

 If you’re still not sure about which option is the right fit for you, that’s perfectly OK, and is in fact super common.
-The key thing is to do your research – narrow down your options to a specific subject, university or apprenticeship framework and do some digging online to find out the potential prospects (in terms of qualification, fees, earning potential and lifestyle) for each option.
+The key thing is to do your research – narrow down your options to a specific subject, university or apprenticeship framework/ standard and do some digging online to find out the potential prospects (in terms of qualification, fees, earning potential and lifestyle) for each option.
 Speak to people who have been there and done it, attend open days or do some work shadowing.
 If you’re still not sure, there’s nothing wrong with keeping your options open – you can use Unifrog’s Apply tool to accumulate everything you need for both options and even apply to both – you’ll have a year left to decide.
 And try not to worry too much about making the ‘wrong’ decision – there’s nothing stopping you from completing a degree after your apprenticeship, and visa versa!

 Did this guide answer your questions?
 If not, or if you have any ideas for new guides, email email@example.com - we'd love to hear your thoughts!